SaaS Tools Directory Scraper avatar

 How fast does the scraper work?
 In listing mode (no detail pages), the actor scrapes approximately 12-24 tools per page visit.
 With Playwright and residential proxies, each page takes 4-8 seconds.
 You can expect ~100 tools in under 2 minutes in listing mode.

-How much does it cost to scrape 1,000 AI tools?
+How much does it cost to scrape 1,000 products?
 At $0.003/tool for the first 100 and $0.0027/tool for the next 900, plus a $0.03 start fee: approximately $2.73 for 1,000 tools in listing mode.

 Why do some tools show pricingModel: "unknown"?
-Some tools list custom pricing like "Contact for Pricing" or "Free Trial".
+Some products list custom pricing like "Contact for Pricing" or "Free Trial".
 These don't fit the free/freemium/paid model cleanly, so they're classified as "unknown".
 The raw pricingDetails field always contains the original text from the directory.

 Why are results empty or fewer than expected?